Positive Footprints Privacy Notice

 If you are unsuccessful at any stage of the process, the information you have provided until that point will be retained for 6 months from the closure of the campaign.

-Equal opportunities information is retained for six months following the closure of the campaign for unsuccessful candidates.
+Equal opportunities information is retained for 6 months following the closure of the campaign for unsuccessful candidates.
 Successful candidates’ data will be stored via the Cascade system.

 14. Complaints or queries